Australian High: Tasman High

-Between summer and autumn, the high over southern Australia may be linked, or would intertwine, with the Tasman High in the southern Tasman Sea (between Tasmania and the South Island of New Zealand).
-When the high stalls in the Tasman Sea and becomes a blocking high, New Zealand and Tasmania will generally experience warm and generally dry weather, whilst the east coast of Australia (particularly southern Queensland and New South Wales) will experience moist onshore flows, including heavy rain events, and lack of warm days (though more often during a La Niña phase).

-In March 2021, and also in February and March 2022, a stubborn blocking high in the Tasman caused heavy rain and flooding over large parts of Southeast Queensland and coastal New South Wales.
-A blocking high in the southern Tasman Sea wards off low pressure systems and troughs out in the Tasman Sea towards eastern Australia, whereby providing rainfall on the east coast of Australia.
+Between summer and autumn, the high over southern Australia may be linked, or would intertwine, with the Tasman High in the southern Tasman Sea.
+When the high stalls in the Tasman Sea and becomes a blocking high, New Zealand and Tasmania will generally experience warm and generally dry weather, whilst the east coast of Australia (particularly southern Queensland and New South Wales) will experience moist onshore flows, particularly during a La Niña phase.
+In March 2021, and also in February and March 2022, a stubborn blocking high in the south Tasman Sea caused heavy rain and flooding over large parts of Southeast Queensland and coastal New South Wales.